Seasons of Maasai Mara

 A beautiful scenery of Maasai Mara

-Seasons and climate must always be taken into consideration while travelling, and the Mara isn’t an exception.
-But there is no better time to visit the National Game Reserve and other conservancies in the neighbourhood, as they are active all year.
+Seasons, climates, and timings are important and must always be taken into consideration while traveling, and the Mara isn’t an exception.
+But there is no better time to visit the Masai Mara National Game Reserve and other conservancies in the neighborhood, as they are active all year.

-However, there is a right time to witness activities that take place in the Mara.
+However, there is a best time to visit and witness activities that take place in the Masai Mara.

 Elephants strolling leisurely in the reserve